Food waste is being collected as normal.

 Canterbury - Canterbury coach park, all Park and Ride sites

 All others are open, but we might need to review the list over time.

 Parks and open spaces

-Parks and open spaces are open as normal, but please note that skate parks and children's play areas are closed.
+Parks and open spaces are open as normal.

 Land charge searches are happening as normal.